-Interference of this sort, which is transmitted through the air from one device to another, represents an undesirable lack of "electromagnetic compatibility".
+Interference of this sort, which is transmitted through the air from one device to another, represents a lack of "electromagnetic compatibility" which is undesirable.
 It has become a major concern of electrical engineers as they design new electronic devices for today's growing market.